mathe00/obsidian-plugin-python-bridge/README.md

 This plugin aims to be accessible globally!
 The user interface (settings, commands, notices) is available in multiple languages.

-- **Automatic Detection:** By default, the plugin will try to match Obsidian's configured language.
-- **Manual Override:** You can select your preferred language for the plugin directly in the settings tab, regardless of Obsidian's language setting.
+- **Automatic Detection:** The plugin automatically follows Obsidian's configured language setting for the user interface. _(Note: Previous versions included manual language override, but this was removed to comply with Obsidian's community plugin guidelines which favor maximum simplicity (KISS principle).
+The automatic detection provides the best experience for most users while maintaining plugin store compatibility.)_
 - **Supported Languages (+30):**
   - 🇬🇧/🇺🇸 English (en)
   - 🇫🇷 French (fr)